-Sound familiar?
-If there’s one major complaint you’ve had about conference calls, it’s this: poor audio quality.
-Not only are these sorts of sound glitches frustrating and a total nuisance, but they can also significantly decrease the productivity and effectiveness of your call.
+“Hello, can you hear me?” *crackle* “Are you there?” *echo* “Is this better?” *static* Sound familiar?
+If there’s one major complaint you’ve had about conference calls, it’s poor audio quality.
+Sound glitches cause frustration and are a total nuisance, but also significantly decrease productivity and effectiveness of your call.
 Important points are missed.
 Questions go unanswered.
 Conversations get jumbled.
 Certain participants are totally unheard.

 While it’s convenient to conduct a call right from your desk, that’s not always the best option for conference calls.
-From the copy machine to your colleagues participating in some friendly small talk in the next cubicle over, there’s bound to be a lot of background noise.
-Not only does this make it that much harder for your participants to hear you, but it also serves to distract you.
-You’ll have a much harder time staying focused and engaged in the conversation at hand when there’s so much activity happening around you.
+From the copy machine to your colleagues chatting together in the next cubicle, there’s bound to be a lot of background noise.
+Similarly, if you work from home, remote work introduces a whole slew of background noises, too.
+Not only does this make it harder for participants to hear you, but it also can distract you.
+You’ll have a harder time staying focused and engaged in a conversation when there’s activity happening around you.

-Even if you find yourself a quiet room for your call, some background noise is still bound to crop up—whether it’s the air conditioning kicking on, you shuffling your papers, or a stray sneeze.
-This is why it’s best to make use of your mute button when you aren’t actively speaking.
-Any of your background noise will be totally blocked out when other participants are talking—making it that much easier for everyone to hear what’s being said.
+Even if you find yourself a quiet room for your call, some background noise is still bound to crop up.
+Sometimes, the air conditioning kicks on, or you suffer a stray sneeze.
+This is why it’s best to make use of your mute button when you’re not speaking.
+You’ll block out unwanted background noise which makes it easier for all participants to hear who’s speaking.

 This is especially important if you’re joining the call through your computer.
-Any sort of pings or pops to indicate new messages or calendar reminders will also disrupt your participants when you aren’t muted.
-So, be safe and just silence them for the duration of your call instead!
+Any sort of pings or pops indicating new messages will disrupt your participants when you aren’t muted.
+So, be safe and silence them for the duration of your call instead.

-Is there a participant that’s way too quiet?
-One that’s way too loud?
-Or, an annoying echo that’s driving everybody crazy?
-Try asking everybody to adjust their call volume (including adjusting yours as well!).
-Oftentimes, many of the audio issues that you’re experiencing are related to somebody having their volume too high or too low.
+Is there a participant who’s way too quiet?
+One who’s way too loud?
+Try asking everybody to adjust their call volume (including adjusting yours as well).
+Oftentimes, many of the audio issues you experience are related to somebody having their volume too high or too low.

-If you’re the moderator or the host, it’s a smart idea to do a test run before you actually start the conference call.
-This will give you the opportunity to confirm you chose a good environment, test your connection if necessary, and also get familiar with the features and functions of whatever conferencing platform you’re using.
+If you’re the moderator or host, it’s a smart idea to conduct a test run before you start the conference call.
+This will give you the opportunity to confirm you chose a good environment and test your connection.
+Similarly, you can familiarize yourself with the features and functions of whichever conferencing platform you use.

 All of these tips can help you ensure better audio quality on your conference call.
 However, ultimately these efforts are fruitless if you’re using a cheap and low-quality conferencing provider.